ni/monodrive-documentation/docs/LV_client/shared_libraries/mono_light_API_replay_example.md

 ### Description

 This example shows how to run the monoDrive client to configure the monoDrive simulator on Replay mode.
-This example also enables the user to configure and update the multiple settings for lights in the ego vehicle.
+This example also enables the user to configure and update multiple settings for lights in the ego vehicle.

 For technical support contact us at <b>support@monodrive.io</b>